Editor's note: This story was last updated on June 9.

 - National forests in Arizona and three other states are closed until at least June 30 because of the coronavirus pandemic, U.S. Forest Service Southwestern Region officials said.

-- Some parts of The Loop were pretty busy this weekend and in general the portion starting at Rillito River Park is usually the most heavily trafficked says Pima County.
+- Some parts of The Loop are busier than others.
+In general the portion starting at Rillito River Park is usually the most heavily trafficked says Pima County.
 You might have better luck with less traffic if you get on at Santa Cruz River Park, Harrison Greenway and Julian Wash Greenway.
 But if you see lots of cars in the parking lot or lots of cyclists and pedestrians at any starting point, it's best to find another place to access The Loop, after all there's more than 100 miles to explore.

 Be safe and respectful of your surroundings